๐Ÿ‘ค Basics

 Success is not easy to define directly, but to me, its opposite is simple - failure is leaving regrets on the table, knowing you could have done better.
 By inversion, success is when you have pushed as far as you could, leaving nothing undone.
 It is when you have played the cards you were dealt to the best of your ability.

 The true extension of life is not biological but intellectual.
 DNA halves every generation - your child carries half, your grandchild one quarter, then one eighth, approaching zero with frightening speed.
 But ideas can live forever.
 Confucius is the perfect example.
-His bloodline has diluted to dust, yet his ideas still shape civilisations.
+His bloodline has diluted to dust, yet his ideas are still relevant today.

 The same is true in science.
-You probably do not know who Fritz Haber was, but his process for turning atmospheric nitrogen into ammonia feeds billions today.
-Half the nitrogen atoms in your body come from his invention.
+You probably do not know who Fritz Haber was, but you should!
+His process for turning atmospheric nitrogen into ammonia feeds billions today, and about half of the nitrogen atoms in your body come from his invention.
 His name has faded, but his work literally lives inside you.

 ๐Ÿ’ฐ Wealth